What Is PCB Assembly?

 Mixed PCB Assembly Technology

-Electronic products tend to be designed to be smaller in size and have more functions, thus placing higher demands on PCB assembly.
+Electronic products tend to be designed to be smaller in size and have more functions, thus placing higher demands on printed circuit board assembly.
 People need to assemble highly complex circuits in a limited space, it is difficult to achieve the desired effect using only SMD or PTH, we need to combine SMT and THT technology.
 When using mixed pcb assembly technology, appropriate adjustments must be made to simplify soldering and assembly.

 PCB Assembly Process